openedx/edx-documentation/en_us/developers/source/testing/jenkins.rst

 ==================

-Jenkins has the ability to automatically detect new pull requests and changed pull requests on Github, and it can automatically run builds in response to these events.
+Jenkins has the ability to automatically detect new pull requests and changed pull requests on GitHub, and it can automatically run builds in response to these events.
 We have Jenkins configured to automatically run builds for all pull requests from core committers; however, Jenkins will *not* automatically run builds for new contributors, so a community manager will need to manually